DragonL40/logseq/pages/Union-Find ADT.md

 - Our implementation:
 	- Directed forest.
 Root of a node is the "representative"
 		- `Find(v)`: Follow pointers from $v$ to parent, until there are no more parents.
 		- `Union(u, v)`: Make one of the roots of $u, v$ parent of the other.
-To avoid creating a linked-list, always point the root of less nodes to the tree with more nodes.
+			- To avoid creating a linked-list, always point the root of smaller tree (less nodes) to the larger tree (more nodes).
+Then, the height above a node can only increase when the
 - ![image.png](../assets/image_1622153312667_0.png)
 - Runtime of [[Kruskal's Algorithm]] collapsed:: true